luzhang06/AzureMachineLearningGallery/README.md

 Refer to [component spec definition](./component-spec-definition.md) for more details.

+### Vote for more components

+You can vote for your wanted components in the [Microsoft Azure forum](https://feedback.azure.com/forums/257792-machine-learning).

+You can either vote for existing ideas or post your new idea in the Microsoft Azure Machine Learning channel.

 ## Quick Links
 * [Pipelines list](/pipelines/README.md) - highlights of end to end machine learning workflows in multipe domains like text analytics, computer vision, recommendation, etc.